telvis07/stats/index.md

 ### Uniform Cumulative Distribution

 Suppose that a die is rolled and $X$ is the number face up, what the probability that the value is greater than 1, 2, 3, 4, 5, or 6.

+The plot shows there is a 100% prob over getting a value 1 or grea

 <img src="index_files/figure-html/punif-1.png" style="display: block; margin: auto;" />